SnehalTripathy/CareerCraft_PM/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How can You deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/1a0c283f-7540-4bc9-829d-79d359225c42) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can You connect a custom domain to my Lovable project?

 Yes, you can!